daniel-dia/jsonl-parse-stringify/readme.md

 # JSONL parse stringify

-this util simply allow you to parse and interact with JSONL same way as you interact to JSON.
+Parse and interact with JSONL same way as you interact to JSON to parse and stringify.

 ## installation